LLNL/llnl.github.io/about/licenses/index.md

 For more information on using SPDX in your code, see the [SPDX website](https://spdx.org/licenses/).

+### Source file license headers

+Header requirements can vary depending on the chosen license.
+Most open source licenses (e.g., Apache 2.0, MIT,  GPL) do not strictly require license headers in each file, while others (e.g., LGPL-3.0) do.
+In any case, brief headers are recommended to ensure that whichever license you choose is also included with the source code, especially if those files are re-used.

+For example, visit the [Spack](https://github.com/spack/spack) or [Flux](https://github.com/flux-framework) projects to see how the different source files are labeled with headers depending on the license.

 ### Developer Certificate of Origin (DCO)

 As mentioned above, the default assumption for open source projects is ["inbound license = outbound license"](https://opensource.guide/legal/), i.e., contributors provide their code under the same license under which the code is distributed.
 If this is not enough assurance for your project, you may use the [Developer Certificate of Origin (DCO)](https://developercertificate.org/) with your project.